AgPipeline/Organization-info/README.md

 This does not prevent major complexity within a repo.

 In the end, use your best judgement, don't be afraid to reorganize, and ask if you have any questions!

+# Issues
+We are run by the issues that are entered into our system.
+To keep things simple, we use only one repo for our issues - the [conmputing-pipeline](https://github.com/AgPipeline/computing-pipeline/issues) repo.
+If you aren't sure what type of ticket to enter, choose the generic "Issue" template to add your ticket.

 # Branches
 There are several ways of handling branching in repositories of which we've chosen one.